radiomix/instance-to-ebs/README.md

 openssl req -new -x509 -nodes -sha1 -days 3650 -key private-key.pem
 -outform PEM > certificate.pem
 ```
-Generating the Certificate one will be asked for information included in
+Generating the Certificate asks for information included in
 the certificate.
 You can use the default values or input your data.
-The Certificate has to be uploaded to the AWS console, showing a
+The Certificate needs to be uploaded to the AWS console, showing a
 thumbprint.
 It is usefull to rename the cert and key file to reflect the
 thumbprint.
-Both cert and private key have to be uploaded in both steps before
+Both cert and private key have to be uploaded onto both AMIs.
-bundling.

 ### Scripts
  + [`aws-tools.sh`](aws-tools.sh)